seed-rs/seed/examples/pages_keep_state/README.md

-## Pages
+## Pages-keep-state example

 How to create and browse multiple pages in your app.
-Lazy load Pages and keep their state.
+Lazy load pages and keep their state.

 ---